What’s The True Cost Of Vehicle Ownership?

 The moment you receive the keys from the car dealer, you’ve already lost thousands of Ringgit, and this crazy phenomenon is known as depreciation.

-To illustrate how much depreciation will cost you for a 5-year-old Proton Preve, let’s assume the same depreciation rate of a Proton Gen-2 2010.
+To illustrate how much depreciation will cost you for a 5-year-old Proton Preve:

-There may be other factors that can accelerate the depreciation rate of a car, such as the mileage, brand, and history of reliability, degree of wear and tear, modifications and who you sell your car to (selling your car to a car dealer will lower your selling price further).
+Factors that can accelerate the depreciation rate of a car are the mileage, brand, and history of reliability, degree of wear and tear, modifications and who you sell your car to (selling your car to a car dealer will lower your selling price further).

 3. Petrol consumption